woodmc10/winter-olympics/README.md

 "The Human Development Index (HDI) was created to emphasize that expanding human choices should be the ultimate criteria for assessing development results.
 Economic growth is a means to that process but is not an end in itself." - hdr.undp.org

 HDIs are released by the United Nations Development Programme on a nearly annual basis and include information on a multitude of different human factors.
-The HDI for the 11 countries with at least 50 medals in the Winter Olympics from 1994 to 2014 were collected and reduced to only include the indices with the words 'female' or 'woman' in the name.
+The HDI for the 11 countries with at least 50 medals in the Winter Olympics from 1994 to 2014 were collected and reduced to only include the indices with the words 'female' or 'women' in the name.
 A few of these indices were dropped because they did not include data for many of the countries, which left 18 HDI indices.
 Each of these indices were compared to the percent of medal's won by women in the 11 countries to determine correlations.

 ![img](images/HDI_correlations.png)

-Most of the HDI indices showed little to no correlation with percent of winter olympic medals won by females.
+Since most of the HDI indices showed little to no correlation with percent of winter olympic medals won by females, a small number were selected for plotting.
 The HDI with the highest correlation was the Estimated Gross National Income per capita, female and this was, surprisingly, a negative correlation.
 The GNI and percent women's medals can be seen in the plot below.

 ![img](images/GNI_scatter.png)